crossplane/crossplane/docs/guides/self-signed-ca-certs.md

 ---
 title: Self-Signed CA Certs
-toc: true
 weight: 270
-indent: true
 ---

-# Overview of Crossplane for Registry with Self-Signed CA Certificate

-> !
-Using self-signed certificates is not advised in production, it is recommended to only use self-signed certificates for testing.
+>  Using self-signed certificates is not advised in production, it is recommended to only use self-signed certificates for testing.

 When Crossplane loads Configuration and Provider Packages from private